-EPS is calculated by dividing net profit by a total number of outstanding shares.
-The EPS value is used to calculate the P/E ratio of a share, which is actually the amount of money paid for 1 share vis-à-vis the amount of money earned by the company for that share.
+EPS formula is by dividing net profit by a total number of outstanding shares.
+The EPS value is used to calculate the P/E ratio of a share.
+It is actually the amount of money paid for 1 share for the amount of money earned by the company for that share.

-It is another very good indicator of the company’s financial status and is widely used and referred to in the industry.
+EPS, a widely used indicator in the industry, shows the company’s financial status.
 Thus, calculating the EPS correctly is of extreme importance.

 Earnings per share (EPS)= Net Profit / Total number of shares traded

-Pro Tip: For an investor, it is important to see how the EPS is improving.
-A higher EPS indicates better performance of the company which results in more earnings for the shareholders.
+Note: For an investor, it is important to see how the EPS is improving.
+A higher EPS indicates better performance of the company, resulting in higher earnings for investors.

 Quarterly results and earnings call happen every quarter.